Breathing with Tara: creating spaces for dissolving eco-anxiety & fear into contemplation

 Jungle Tara’s potency arises in part because she is a distillation of Tara’s essential aspects.
 Resting in an eyes-open state of soft panoramic awareness, David discovered very simple instructions that seemed to help people contemplate her: As you softly gaze on Tara, imagine she is an energetic mirror, reflecting back at you elements of wisdom and compassion which radiate from yourself.

 There have been several requests to install Jungle Tara at different places across the world, so that she can radiate her wisdom, compassion, and healing energy to benefit people beyond those at a remote site in Perú.
 Figuring out a way to make Jungle Tara portable whilst preserving her essential beauty and qualities is an artistic & technical challenge.
 The idea is to construct Jungle Tara from thousands of hand-painted laser cut pieces of aluminum, which can be magnetically affixed within a wooden stand.
-LED backlights embedded into her frame will shine through the joins of the individual mosaic pieces, enabling her to glow with the subtle light of the moon, honoring the celestial origin of her Sanksrit name, which means ‘star’.
+Rear projected backlights will shine through the joins of the individual mosaic pieces, enabling her to glow with the subtle light of the moon, honoring the celestial origin of her Sanksrit name, which means ‘star’.

 Breathing With Tara